fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 - Tools :
   - right tool for the right need : specs & thorough thinking and choice
   - adapt choice complexity to stake at hand
-  - ever thought you got the wrong tool ?
+  - did yu ever thought you got the wrong tool ?

 - Processes :
   - are they clear over the whole process (example over different countries, different BUs / teams) ?
-  - are they precises enough (avoid regular human intervention to clarifiy process) ?
+  - are they precise enough (avoid regular human intervention to clarifiy process) ?
   - a good opportunity to clarify !

 ----

 - People: right team, right support (change management), right support (politics)
- - right roles & responsibilites, right time allocation, right individual skills (and innovation spirit & mindset)
+ - right roles & responsibilites, right time allocation, right individual skills and mindset
  - change management : provide right support, communication & training (are "they" ready for this?), ensure capacity to drive change if in the driver seat
  - stakeholders management : align interests at all levels & deal with politics (internal conflicts)